 White, grey, and wood bowls of rice, shallots, herbs, butter, veggie broth, and orzo on a beige counter.

-• Orzo – this is a type of small, wheat pasta that’s shaped like rice.
+The two most important ingredients in this recipe are white rice and orzo.
+I like long grain white rice for light, fluffy pilaf!
+Shorter grain rices tend to get clumpy from the extra starch.
+You’ll also need orzo which is a type of small, wheat pasta that’s shaped like rice.
 It’s not used in all pilaf recipes but adds a really nice texture!

 Three images of making rice pilaf; in photo 1, melted butter and shallots cook in a silver pot.
 In photo 2, a spoon mixes orzo and rice.
 In photo 3, a hand adds rosemary, thyme, and garlic to the pot.